fractal-solutions/qflow/README.md

       and synthesize information into comprehensive answers or documents, acting as automated research assistants.

-## How to use the Docs and Examples
+## Integrated Nodes and their Examples

 The examples in [Basic Usage & Examples](#basic-usage--examples) below will cover the core functionalities of `qflow`.
 For more advanced and specific use cases involving the built-in integrations, please explore the [`examples/` folder](https://github.com/fractal-solutions/qflow/tree/main/examples) in the project's GitHub repository.
 There you will find detailed scripts demonstrating how to use nodes for: